Immersion Blender vs. Food Processor: What’s the difference?

 Learn how to get more out of your KitchenAid®countertop appliances

 Food Processor vs Blender: What's The Difference?
-Making a recipe but debating food processor vs blender?
-Learn how a food processor is different from a blender and which one is best for each type of kitchen task.
+Discover the differences between a food processor and a blender, and learn which countertop appliance is best for each type of kitchen task.